On May 10, 2025, our dear friend, Sandie Nelson, passed away. Today, May 17, 2025, we will be attending her funeral service in Lansing, Michigan.

 As of this writing, I have not yet been able to get my head around the fact that she is no longer with us.
 I suppose the reality will hit when attending the funeral…

-She and I met in 1994 when Jesse, our son, became engaged to be married to her lovely daughter, Kathy, at the Munn Ice Arena at Michigan State University.
+She and I met in 1994 when Jesse, our son, became engaged to be married to her lovely daughter, Kathy, at Munn Ice Arena at Michigan State University.
 Back then, Sandie’s parents, Paul & Catherine Titus, were still very much alive and well.
 She was their only child.

-I thoroughly enjoyed those walks with Sandie around the lake.
+I thoroughly enjoyed those walks with Sandie around the big lake.
 It’s amazing how much two people can talk about all sorts of things while enjoying each other’s company.

 When my time comes, I look forward to taking our walks, again, in heaven.
 Until then, rest in peace, Sandie!